If you came up to me today and said this:

 Get your freelance writer website out there, and make improving your website over time a priority.

 Got any questions about how to set up your freelance writer website?
-Ask away in the comments section below – I’ll do my best to help ya out!
+Hit me up on Twitter @JordenMakelle!

-(This blog post contains affiliate links for Bluehost and the Divi theme.
-I only recommend things I’ve used and liked!)
+(This blog post contains affiliate links for Bluehost and Divi.
+I only recommend tools I’ve personally used and liked!)